 Our data changes daily, and covers each trading day from January 1, 1995 to present.
 Morningstar takes a few days to clean and process the data they get from the SEC, while they update the price data after the close of the market.
-Quandl updates and data vary based on the fields you choose.
+FRED updates and data vary based on the fields you choose.
 Equities Lab gives you access to a quarter century’s worth of other people’s mistakes and successes, so that you can make yourself a success.

 Having only survivor stocks in your data means that your conclusions are wrong – Imagine trying a new drug on people and only asking the survivors how it worked.
-We have about 20,000 stocks in our database, of which almost half are delisted.
-We have them there so you can see how the defunct companies would have done before their demise.
-On the other hand, we automatically limit the view in the screener to companies that you can actually invest in, which narrows us to about 3500 stocks.
+We have about 20,000 stocks in our database, of which almost half are delisted, so you can see how the defunct companies performed before their demise.
+On the other hand, we automatically limit the view in the screener to companies in which you can actually invest, which narrows us to about 3500 stocks.
 You can, of course, configure this.
 This allows for complete information to create the easiest and wisest investing experience with Equities Lab.